 An ADHD diagnosis is a huge hit to one’s sense of self-efficacy.
 Particularly when you are told that you will take this medication and you will see this doctor and you have no choice in the matter.

 If I couldn’t control my own attention and learning process, what could I control?

 The College Years

 I went off to college immediately after graduating from high school.
-In all honesty I was not ready.
 This was a time of both tremendous personal growth and tremendous confusion for me.

-I joined a sorority, I drank copious amounts of cheap beer, I skipped classes, and I made bad decisions about men.
-I was off my meds.
-My mother definitely wanted me on them, but it was my decision.
+I joined a sorority, and drank copious amounts of cheap beer.
+I skipped classes, and I made bad decisions about men.

 Studying something I was passionate about helped me to graduate despite the obvious distractions.
 I even worked in that industry for a while before losing interest and moving home.

 Yes, I moved home in my 20’s.
 It sucked.

 After what I considered to be a failed first career, I moved home and took paralegal certification courses.

 In retrospect, my first career wasn’t really a failure; I just needed to figure out the hard way that working retail is for the birds.